NCERT Solutions Class 10 English Chapter 8 – Free PDF Download

 How was Mij to be transported to England?

-Maxwell booked a flight to Paris and from there he would fly to England as British airlines do not allow pets on board.
-The airline authorities insisted that Mijbil should be packed into an eighteen inches square box, to be carried on the floor near Maxwell’s feet.
-Hence, he got a box made and an hour before they started and he put Mij into the box so that he would become accustomed to it.
+Maxwell booked a flight to Paris, and from there, he would fly to England.
+As British airlines do not allow pets on board, the airline authorities insisted that Mijbil should be packed into an eighteen-inch square box to be carried on the floor near Maxwell’s feet.
+Hence, he got a box made an hour before they started, and he put Mij into the box so that he would become accustomed to it.
 He then quickly rushed to get a meal.

 What did Mij do to the box?